 LOUISVILLE – Presbyterians interested in learning more about climate justice in Central America will have the opportunity to see it up close this summer.
 The Presbyterian Peacemaking Program and Environmental Ministries are co-sponsoring a travel study seminar to Guatemala and Costa Rica on August 7–18.

 Organizers say the main focus of the Guatemala portion of the trip will be the impact of extractive mining.

-“We will visit seven different mining communities in central Guatemala and hear from residents about their experiences around mining resistance,” said the Rev. Leslie Vogel, PC(USA) mission co-worker.
+“We will visit seven different mining communities in central Guatemala and hear from residents about their experiences around mining resistance,” said the Rev. Leslie Vogel, a PC(USA) mission co-worker.
 “There are mayors, committees and other faith-based groups involved in this effort.
 We will be seeing where they live as well as a mine from a distance.”

-The church has two global partners in Guatemala; the Protestant Center for Pastoral Studies (CEDEPCA) and the National Evangelical Presbyterian Church of Guatemala.
+The church has two global partners in Guatemala: the Protestant Center for Pastoral Studies (CEDEPCA) and the National Evangelical Presbyterian Church of Guatemala.

 For the past three years, a disaster ministry team has been working with resistance leaders, helping them deal with the emotional trauma they’ve experienced.
 Vogel says those taking part in the travel seminar will be able to spend quality time with the people and learn more about their struggles.

 “The idea is to be there and hear from the people who are impacted by the mines, what they’ve learned and what they are proactively doing,” Vogel said.
 “We will also hear about the good things that have come out of their work.”

 Vogel says she hopes attendees will come away with a better understanding of how people in Guatemala are impacted by environmental justice issues.

 From there, the group will spend four days in Costa Rica exploring current indigenous communities’ struggles such as land rights and renewable energy production.